Here’s a curated list of my favorite technology, tools, and services for SaaS marketing.

 Howler is a simple “PR outreach as a service” product; a productized alternative to $5k/mo PR agencies that will rip you off, especially in the early stages.

 Rewardful is an easy way to manage affiliates and referrals.
 Launch your own affiliate and referral program in minutes with Stripe.
 Affordable and has a plan for every stage of business.

 FOMO is a code snippet you place on your website that appears periodically to notify viewers of conversion activity on the page they’re viewing.
 Users will see how many people are viewing the page, who just signed up, and many other cool features.
 FOMO is a must-have for any website getting a decent amount of traffic.

 Bonjoro helps you convert and retain more customers through personal video by connecting to your CRM and easily allowing you to send a personalized video to every person who signs up for your product.
 Bonjoro is one of my favorite new tools and is a must-have for every product.

-Mobilize is an all-in-one community management platform that allows you easily create and manage an online community.
-Mobilize provides a much better experience than Slack groups and has amazing features Slack can’t rival.
+Circle is an all-in-one community management platform that allows you easily create and manage an online community.
+Circle provides a much better experience than Slack groups and has amazing features Slack can’t rival.

 Databox pulls all your data into one place, so you can track performance and discover insights in real-time.
 Databox integrates with all of your tools to create dashboards to easily visualize all your data.